Skip to content

 • Being a landlord can be more hands-on than other kinds of investments.
 Making sure the property is maintained to keep the tenants well and safe is essential.

 • Higher costs for things like stamp duty, surveys and conveyancing can put up the cost of your initial investment.
-And, if you use a letting agent, you may have to pay fees, as well as legal fees every time you change tenants.

 • Finding a mortgage might be trickier than a normal residential mortgage and you’ll need a much larger deposit.